Here's your preview of this week's big market-moving events

 Economic Calendar

-- NAHB Housing Market Index (Mon): Economists estimate this index of homebuilder sentiment was unchanged at 62 in October.
-Here’s Bank of America Merrill Lynch: “We expect the index to hold at this level in October amid low interest rates and further improvement in the labour market.
-There is some concern that the index slips if builders became concerned about some of the regulatory changes for the mortgage market.”
+- Producer Price Index (Wed): Economists estimate PPI declined by 0.2% in September, while falling 0.8% year-over-year.
+Excluding food and energy, core PPI is estimated to have increased by 0.3% and 1.2%, respectively.
+Here’s UBS’s Sam Coffin: “Food and energy prices probably depressed the PPI in September.
+We also project no change in core prices as the stronger dollar likely depressed exporters’ receipts.
+Trade services have been an important swing factor for core prices, but after their increases of the last several months look likely to stall.”

-- Housing Starts (Tues): Economists estimate the pace of starts climbed 1.9% to 1.147 million units in September as permits fell 0.4% to 1.165 million units.
-Here’s Credit Suisse: “We expect total housing starts to remain roughly unchanged in September.
-Leading indicators such as building permits point to solid performance in both single-family and multifamily housing.
-Notably, multifamily construction has been driving the growth in housing starts in this cycle, with its share almost doubled compared to the pre-crisis trend.
-Multifamily construction is largely fuelled by rental demand and the strength is expected to persist.”
+- Beige Book (Wed): The Fed will publish its book of economic anecdotes at 2:00 p.m.
+ET.
+From Nomura: “We expect the Fed Beige Book prepared for the 27-28 October FOMC meeting to show that the economy lost some momentum towards the end of Q3.
+We will look for colour on how external factors are impacting business activity in the United States.
+It will also be interesting to see if consumer activity has been hindered by recent developments in financial markets.
+We will look for additional insights on price and wage growth across the districts to determine if there are any inflationary pressures building.”

-- Initial Jobless Claims (Thurs): Economists estimate initial claims climbed to 265,000 from 255,000 a week ago.
-Here’s HSBC: “Last week’s initial jobless claims reading fell to 255,000 from 262,000 the previous week.
-The 4-week average fell to 265,000, close to its lowest level in several decades.
-The slow pace of layoffs suggests that businesses remain relatively confident about the economic outlook.”
+- Initial Jobless Claims (Thurs): Economists estimate initial claims climbed to 270,000 from 263,000 a week ago.
+Here’s HSBC: “Last week’s initial jobless claims reading fell to 263,000 from 276,000 the previous week.
+The 4-week average fell to 267,500, close to its lowest level in several decades.
+The slow pace of layoffs suggests that business remains relatively confident about the economic outlook. ”

-- Existing Home Sales (Thurs): Economists estimate the pace of sales climbed 1.1% to 5.37 million units in September.
-Here’s Nomura: “Housing market data appear to have gathered more momentum this year, as improving consumer fundamentals are feeding through to the housing market.
-The pending home sales index, which usually leads existing home sales by a couple of months, has slowed from Q2, suggesting that home sales may improve at a slower pace in the near term.
-Thus, we expect existing home sales to increase by only 0.6% to an annualized 5344k in September.
-In the medium term, possible headwinds to existing home sales are the tight supply of homes available for sale and higher mortgage rates when the Fed normalizes policy.”
+- Empire Manufacturing (Thurs): Economists estimate this regional manufacturing index improved to -8.0 in October from -14.67 in September.
+Here’s Barclays: “The September reading was uniformly negative across the details of the survey with sharp contractions in employment, orders, shipments and prices.
+We look for a modest bounce in October but do not see a sustained recovery for regional manufacturing as likely at this time.”

-- Kansas City Fed Manufacturing Activity (Thurs): Economists estimate this regional activity index slipped to -9 in October from -8 in September.
+- Consumer Price Index (Thurs): Economists estimate that CPI fell 0.2% month-over-month or 0.1% year-over-year.
+Excluding food and energy, core CPI is estimated to have climbed by 0.1% and 1.8%, respectively.
+Here’s UBS’s Sam Coffin: “The acceleration to a 2.0% annual rate so far this year from 2014’s 1.6% y/y reflects both rents and nonshelter components.
+Apparel has been a particular contributor despite dollar strength, underlying the importance of domestic demand trends.
+Used car prices have also contributed, swinging from falling to rising.
+Airfares give some downside risk to our forecast, depending on the passthrough from energy prices to ticket prices.”

 Market Commentary